-- Explanation generation operates incrementally as new input observations arrive, with later inferences building on earlier ones; - Reasoning is abductive in character rather than deductive, in that many inference steps use rules to introduce plausible assumptions rather than drawing strict derivations; and - Inference is data driven, usually involving 'bottom-up' chaining from observations and heads of rules, rather than 'top-down' chaining from queries.
+- Explanation generation operates incrementally as new input observations arrive, with later inferences building on earlier ones. - Reasoning is abductive in character rather than deductive, in that many inference steps use rules to introduce plausible assumptions rather than drawing strict derivations. - Inference is data driven, usually involving 'bottom-up' chaining from observations and heads of rules, rather than 'top-down' chaining from queries.

 The system operates over a series of input cycles in which it receives external information that it attempts to explain.
 Every input cycle comprises zero or more inference cycles, each of which involves a single rule application that adds elements to working memory.
-Inference cycles correspond roughly to recognize-act cycles in a production system architecture (Laird, 2012), except that UMBRA rule applications only add elements to working memory, so that its construction of explanations is monotonic.
+The latter corresponds roughly to a recognize-act cycle in a production system architecture, except that UMBRA rule applications only add elements to working memory, so that its construction of explanations is monotonic.
 Within a single inference cycle, the system: